materialdigital/dataportal_tutorial/README.md

 ### Adding the data and associated files
 Now you will be guided through the process of adding all files associated with your data set.
 ![US3_9](./images/DataPortal_us3_9.png)

+During the upload process you are presention with different options to choose from:
-You can either add single files and provide a detailed description on their contents.
+- add single files and provide a detailed description on their contents.
-You can add a wide variety of information such as a name for the file, its mime-type, size, license, URL to only resources, creation date etc.
+- add a wide variety of information such as a name for the file, its mime-type, size, license, URL to only resources, creation date etc.
-You can provide files via upload from your local drive or by providing a link to an online resource.
+- provide files via upload from your local drive or by providing a link to an online resource.
-You can also provide tabular data by using the "Table Designer".
+- provide tabular data by using the "Table Designer".

-Fields that are not filled by hand may be filled with auto-generated, default values.
+Fields that are not filled manually may be filled with auto-generated, default values.
 After providing the information for a file, you are offered the option to add further files and provide their details.
 ![US3_10](./images/DataPortal_us3_10.png)
 You can also select the "Multi Upload" option and add files via drag-and-drop.
 ![US3_11](./images/DataPortal_us3_11.png)

-In the end you can click on "finish".
+The process is completed by clicking on "finish".
-The upload is complete and you are confronted with the overview-page of your data set.
+After the upload is concluded the overview-page of your data set displayed.
 ![US3_12](./images/DataPortal_us3_12.png)